The Risk of Being a Fallen Angel and the Corporate Dash for Cash in the Midst of COVID

 57 Pages Posted: 28 Jul 2020 Last revised: 21 Aug 2020

 Date Written: July 2020

-Data on firm-loan-level daily credit line drawdowns in the United States expose a corporate “dash for cash” induced by the COVID-19 pandemic.
-In the first phase of the crisis, which was characterized by extreme precaution and heightened aggregate risk, all firms drew down bank credit lines and raised cash levels.
-In the second phase, which followed the adoption of stabilization policies, only the highest-rated firms switched to capital markets to raise cash.
+Data on firm-loan-level daily credit line drawdowns in the United States reveals a corporate "dash for cash" induced by COVID-19.
+In the first phase of extreme precaution and heightened aggregate risk, all firms drew down bank credit lines and raised cash levels.
+In the second phase following the adoption of stabilization policies, only the highest-rated firms switched to capital markets to raise cash.
 Consistent with the risk of becoming a fallen angel, the lowest-quality BBB-rated firms behaved more similarly to non-investment grade firms.
 The observed corporate behavior reveals the significant impact of credit risk on corporate cash holdings.

 Suggested Citation: Suggested Citation